shaeberling/sdltrs/README.md

 ## SDL2

 This branch contains the SDL2 version with hardware rendering support.
-Although *experimental*, it's recommended for newer operating systems ...
+Although *experimental*, it's recommended for newer systems ...

 This version is available in [RetroPie] since version 4.6.6 and Valerio Lupi's fork of [RetroPie-Setup] ...